-Businesses today often process huge volumes of personal data.
-Where you employ staff or engage contractors, it’s likely your teams will handle personal data —be it information about your customers, suppliers, or other individuals.
-Human error often leads to data breaches, which can cause serious legal and financial consequences for your business.
+Businesses today often process vast volumes of personal data.
+Whether you employ staff or engage contractors, it’s likely your teams will handle personal data – be it information about your customers, suppliers, or other individuals.
+Human error often leads to data breaches, which can result in severe legal and financial consequences for your business.
 As such, it is vital to prioritise data protection training.

-Effective data protection training can help you prevent data breaches, ensure your business complies with the UK General Data Protection Regulation (UK GDPR) rules, and safeguard your company from potential enforcement action.
-Our data protection & privacy law experts explore how data protection training can protect your business from risk.
+Practical GDPR training can help you prevent data breaches, ensure your business complies with the UK General Data Protection Regulation (UK GDPR) rules, and safeguard your company from potential enforcement action.
+Our data protection solicitors examine how data protection training can protect your business against risk.

 We'll cover the following: